 Understanding export regulations

 An ECCN is an alphanumeric reference (for example, 5D992) that the United States Export Administration Regulations use to identify items for export control purposes.
-An ECCN is used to categorize products based on the type of commodity, technology, or software and its respective technical parameters, such as the type of encryption the product uses.
+An ECCN is used to categorize products based on the type of commodity, technology, or software and its respective technical parameters, such as the encryption algorithm a product uses, the processing capabilities of an integrated circuit, or positioning accuracy in machine tools.

-You must submit an ECCN if your product uses cryptography or information security features, and if your organization meets any of the following criteria:
+You need to submit an ECCN if your app uses cryptography or information security features, and if you or your organization meets any of the following criteria:

 - You are a vendor located in the United States

-- The product was developed in the United States
+- The app was developed in the United States

-- The product uses software or code that was created by organizations or individuals that are located in the United States
+- The app uses software or code that was created by organizations or individuals that are located in the United States

 - HTTPS, SSL, TLS